Hong Kong Exchanges and Clearing : NOTIFICATION OF BOARD MEETING | MarketScreener

 NOTIFICATION OF BOARD MEETING

-Polytec Asset Holdings Limited (the "Company") hereby announces that a meeting of the board of directors of the Company will be held on Wednesday, 21 August 2019 for the purposes of, among other things, considering and approving the interim results of the Company and its subsidiaries for the six months ended 30 June 2019 and considering the payment of an interim dividend.
+The board of directors (the ''Board'') of Hopson Development Holdings Limited (the ''Company'') hereby announces that a meeting of the Board of the Company will be held on Wednesday, 21 August 2019 at 10:00 a.m. for the purpose of, inter alia, approving the release of the interim results announcement of the Company and its subsidiaries for the six months ended 30 June 2019 and considering the payment of an interim dividend, if any.

 For identification purpose only